ctsrc/toy_transaction_engine/README.md

 serially in the order that they are read, with the code currently being single threaded, and we use `std::collections::HashMap` for the deposits and disputes that we want to remember, as well as for the accounts.

+#### State of transactions

+State of past transactions is handled by maintaining two collections of transactions;
+deposit transactions and dispute transactions.
+When a valid deposit transaction is received, we remember the transaction for as long as we do not yet see a valid dispute for the transaction.

+When a transaction is disputed, we remove the transaction from our collection of deposit transactions and put an entry for the transaction in our collection of disputed transactions.

+When a dispute is resolved, we remove the transaction from our collection of disputed transactions and put an entry for it back in the collection of deposit transactions, in case the transaction is disputed again in the future.

+When a dispute is charged back, we remove the transaction from our collection of disputed transactions, and we then forget about the transaction as it cannot be disputed again in the future after it has been charged back.

+#### Multithreading

 After finishing the single threaded version of the program I will have a look at splitting up the work across the logical CPU cores of the host